NUTRITION CARE

 • One tablespoon = thumb

-Most traditional holiday recipes can be made healthier with simple substitutions.
-Instead of rice or mashed potatoes, swap in cauliflower.
+Most traditional holiday recipes can be made healthier with simple ingredient substitutions.
+For example, if you’re making mashed potatoes, replace a portion of your potatoes with cauliflower.
+Once it’s blended together, you may not even notice a difference.
 Use Greek yogurt instead of high-fat sour cream.
 And sweet potato casserole can be replaced with roasted sweet potatoes for a more diabetes-friendly offering.

 7. Slow Down

 Did you know that it takes 20 minutes for your brain to catch up with your stomach and let you know that you're full?
-Eating slowly can help you recognize that you feel full before you overeat meaning you consume fewer calories.
-To help slow down your eating, chew slowly, place your utensil down or take a sip of water between bites.
+Eating slowly can help you recognize that you feel full before you overeat, meaning you consume fewer calories.
+This is a great opportunity to practice mindfulness, too.
+To help slow down your eating, take frequent breaks to breathe deeply, chew slowly, place your utensil down or take a sip of water between bites.

 9. Keep on Moving

-Although most holiday gatherings revolve around sharing a meal, consider adding more physical activities to the festive agenda.
-A game of tag or hide and seek outside can be a fun tradition, as can going on a family walk after mealtime.
+Although most holiday gatherings revolve around sharing a meal, consider adding some physical activities to the festive agenda after mealtime.
+A game of tag or hide and seek outside can be a fun tradition with kids, as can going on a family walk.
+Research shows a 15-20 minute walk or other light-intensity exercise within 30 minutes after a meal can help manage blood sugar spikes.

 10. Don't Beat Yourself Up

 If a food setback happens, don't give up.
-"A lot of us can overindulge, despite our best efforts," Kelly says.
+"A lot of us can overindulge, despite our best efforts," Mills said.
 "Instead of feeling guilty about it, focus on getting back on track at your next meal."

-Even when there are tempting goodies around every corner, it's still possible to stay healthy while monitoring blood sugar this holiday.
-And with diabetes holiday recipes in your back pocket, you can ensure there's always something you can eat guilt-free at the table.
-So plan, be mindful, and cut yourself some slack, so you can eat, drink and be merry with the best of them.
+Even when there are tempting goodies around every corner, it's still possible to stay healthy while managing your blood sugar this holiday.
+With these diabetes holiday tips in your back pocket, you are prepared.
+So plan, be mindful and cut yourself some slack, so you can eat, drink and be merry with the best of them.

 Diabetes: 10 Foods and Drinks to Help Manage Blood Sugar